RConsortium/S7/tests/testthat/_snaps/method-register.md

     Code
       method(sum, new_S3_class("foo")) <- (function(x, ...) "foo")
     Error <simpleError>
-      When registering methods for S3 generic sum(), signature must be an R7 class
+      When registering methods for S3 generic sum(), signature must be an R7 class, not an S3 class.

 # method registration: checks argument types